evanmpollack/personal-csv-tools/README.md

 # Chunk CSV

 ## Overview
-A quick and dirty command line tool that splits a source CSV into N chunks and puts the chunks in a directory of choice
+A quick and dirty script that splits a source CSV into N chunks and puts the chunks in a directory of choice

 ## Use
 1. Install Python 3.10+